 Tom's developer personality is very similar to blob8108's but blob8108 speaks more languages.
 There is also an uncanny similarity between Tom's activity stream and those of Stefan Wehrmeyer, Cole Gleason, Sam Nicholls, and Simon Conseil.

 It seems like Tom is—or should be—friends with Jonathan Barratt.
-With this in mind, it's worth noting that Jonathan is more of a Python aficionado.
-There is also an obvious connection between Tom and Daniel Lindsley, xyz666, wolfg, and Waldo Jaquith.
+With this in mind, it's worth noting that Jonathan is more of a follower.
+There is also an obvious connection between Tom and Omer Katz, yflau, Daniel Lindsley, and Saul Shanabrook.

 The two following graphs show Tom Clancy's average weekly and daily schedules.
 These charts give significant insight into Tom's character as a developer.
 The colors in the charts indicate the fraction of events that are pushes, issue comments, new issues, pull requests, and forking.